Achensee railway line: History

 In 1886, Theodor Friedrich Freiherr von Dreifuss proposed to connect Jenbach to the Achensee.
 Despite concerns by villagers in the area, the proposal was supported by the monastery at Fiecht, which owned the Achensee and ran steam boats on the lake.

 Consent to build the line was given on 1 August 1888 by Emperor Franz Josef.
 The line was constructed by the Soenderop Company of Berlin.
 The official opening of the line was on 8 June 1889.
 The line originally ended a short distance short of the pier for the steamboats as it was intended to run a luggage service between Seespitz station and the pier at an extra charge.
 The railway was extended to a new station serving the steamboats in 1916.

 The railway carried its highest numbers of passengers during World War II and after the war the railway was an important method of supplying the region with goods and materials.
 In 1950, the Tirolean Water Company (TIWAG) acquired a majority of the shares in the railway, passing them to the villages of Achenkirch, Maurach and Eben in 1979.
 Carriage of freight ceased in 1973.
 The railway was remodelled with support from TIWAG, the Federal Government and State Government.

 On 16 May 2008, the engine shed at Jenbach railway station was destroyed in a fire.
 Locomotive No. 1 was damaged, but will be restored, as will the engine shed.
 In 2009, the shed has been completed and the No. 1 was rebuilt.

-On 25 March 2020, the railway company went bankrupt.
-Action is underway to salvage the railway.
+On 25 March 2020, the company became insolvent following the refusal of further funding by the Tyrol regional government.

 From 2022, the Achenseebahn Infrastruktur- und Betriebs- GmbH, founded on 2 March 2021 as the successor company, is to be in charge of operations.
 In May 2021 the new operating company was granted the licence.
 Management and operations management is taken over by the Zillertalbahn.
-The resumption of operations is scheduled for May 2022.
+Operations resumed in April 2022.